-- Since 2012, the Cyprian fatality rate and the EU average rate have shown equal developments.
-Before 2012 the Cyprian rate was partially much higher than the EU average. - The amount of drink-driving tests increased between 2006 and 2015. - The number of speed tickets per population increased during 2006-2015.
+- Since 2012, the Cyprian fatality rate and the EU average rate have shown equal developments, while in 2015 Cyprus recorded a higher increase in the number of fatalities per population. - The amount of drink-driving tests increased between 2006 and 2015. - The number of speed tickets per population increased during 2006-2015.